mudgen/diamond-3/README.md

 # Diamond Standard Reference Implementation
 This is the gas-optimized reference implementation for the [diamond standard](https://github.com/ethereum/EIPs/issues/2535).

-Specifically this is a gas efficient implementation of the `diamondCut` function and the Diamond Loupe functions from the diamond standard.
+Specifically this is a gas efficient implementation of the `diamondCut` function.
+It uses the least amount of gas to add/replace/remove functions.

+The loupe functions are NOT gas optimized.
+In this implementation the `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions are not meant to be called on-chain and may use too much gas or run out of gas when called in on-chain transactions.
+In this implementation these functions should be called by off-chain software like websites and Javascript libraries etc., where gas costs do not matter.

+The `facetAddress` loupe function is gas efficient and can be called in on-chain transactions.

 The `diamondCut` implementation avoids storage read and writes.
 Fits 8 function selectors in a single storage slot.
 This is a gas optimization.

 The `contracts/Diamond.sol` file shows an example of implementing a diamond.

+The `contracts/facets/DiamondFacet.sol` file includes the standard `diamondCut` function and the loupe functions.

-The `contracts/DiamondStorageContract.sol` file shows how to implement Diamond Storage.
+The `contracts/libraries/LibDiamondStorage.sol` file shows how to implement Diamond Storage.

 The `test/diamondTest.js` file gives tests for the `diamondCut` function and the Diamond Loupe functions.